We show you simple ideas to incorporate beautiful blue table decorations on your summer tablescape in just a few easy steps!

 How can you incorporate this stylish blue table decorations trend onto your tabletop?

-Personally, we couldn’t wait to try our hand at pulling together a beautiful blue and white dinner table with a few key chinoiserie pieces.
+Personally, I couldn’t wait to try our hand at pulling together a beautiful blue and white dinner table with a few key chinoiserie pieces.

 The results were stunning.
-And we show you step by step how we did it.
+And I’ll show you step by step how I did it.

 I found two great sets of chinoiserie bud vases that are absolutely perfect for this tabletop.
 They were an essential element in creating the look I desired.
 One set is more elongated in its design.
 The second is a more traditional “jar” style.